 Why we are engaging with City of Edinburgh Council

-We are engaging with City of Edinburgh about its services for people who are homeless and service quality.
+We are engaging with City of Edinburgh about its services for people who are homeless, service quality and tenant and resident safety.

-To assess the risk to social landlord services we have reviewed and compared the 2020/21 service quality performance of all social landlords to identify the weakest performing landlords.
+To assess the risk to social landlord services we reviewed and compared the 2020/21 service quality performance of all social landlords to identify the weakest performing landlords.
 For our review we excluded the indicators where COVID-19 had the most significant impact on services.
-We will engage with City of Edinburgh about complaints, anti-social behaviour, rent collection and rent arrears.
+During 2022/23, we have been engaging City of Edinburgh about its handling of complaints, anti-social behaviour, rent collection and rent arrears.

 What City of Edinburgh must do

 City of Edinburgh must: